Barion Pixel

 Shift scheduling

 A schedule works when the underlying logic is visible.
 The goal is defendable load over time, not quick fixes.
+When scheduling shifts fairly is important, a booking system with waitlist can rotate opportunities when previously confirmed participants cancel.

 View details